Global Residency Scheme

 - Territorial taxation Yes

 Our qualified attorney in Malta will handle all paperwork, and guide you through each step of the process to ensure that it is as fast, efficient and pain-free as possible.

 First, our lawyers will conduct a due diligence check on you to ensure that you are eligible, meet the criteria to apply for the program and your application will be approved.

-If required, we will provide access to our network of real estate agents and developers in Malta to find the most suitable property according to your needs.
-As well as introduce you to Malta banks in order to open a bank account.
+If required, we will provide access to our network of real estate agents and developers in Malta to find the most suitable property according to your needs, as well as introduce you to Maltese banks in order to open a bank account.

 We will submit your application and supporting documents.
-Payment of non-refundable fee will be required.
+Payment of a non-refundable fee will be required.

-Malta’s Immigration authority will verify the application and supporting documents and will approve or deny.
+Malta’s Immigration authority will verify the application and supporting documents and will approve or deny them.
 After approval, you must carry out the acquisition or rental of real estate.

-After provide documentation supporting the real estate purchase/rental, you will receive your Certificate of Residence.
+After providing documentation supporting the real estate purchase/rental, you will receive your Certificate of Residence.

 The whole process may take 2-3 months.

 For further information on Malta’s Residency & Visa programme and detailed procedures, contact us for a free private consultation.